New Club Setup

 - Member Dashboard - Review the seeded member landing page.

-- Applications - Set up applicant workflows if your club uses them.
+- Applications - Set up applicant workflows.

 - Set Up Clubistry Payments - Enable Stripe-backed online payments.